hadley/adv-r/Environments.md

 * In `rebind()` it's unlikely that we want to assign in an ancestor of the global environment (i.e. a loaded package), so modify the function to avoid recursing past the global environment.

 * Create a version of `assign()` that will only bind new names, never re-bind old names.
 Some programming languages only do this, and are known as [single assignment](http://en.wikipedia.org/wiki/Assignment_(computer_science)#Single_assignment) languages.

+* Implement `str` for environments, listing all bindings in the environment, and briefly describing their contents (you might want to use `str` recursively).
+Use `bindingIsActive()` to determine if a binding is active.
+Indicate if bindings are locked (see `bindingIsLocked()`).
+Show the expressions (not the results) for delayed bindings (see the help for `delayedAssign` for hints).
+Show the amount of memory the environment occupies using `object.size()`

+* Write an assignment function that can do active, delayed and locked bindings.
+What might you call it?
+What arguments should it take?
+Can you guess which sort of assignment it should do based on the expression?